MakisChristou/ParallelCircuitSimulator/Table.md

-## Compilation

-The simulator can be easily compiled by running `make` in the main project directory (asuming that the necesarry dependecies are met).
-The source code was compiled on Ubuntu 19.10 without any extra dependencies needed.
-Alternatively the program can be compiled by running `g++ simulator.cpp`.

-## CLI Arguments
-The following list contain the command line arguments that the simulator supports at the moment.
-- `./simulator -C <path/to/bench/file>`
-- `./simulator -T <unit_of_time>`
-- `./simulator -I <path/to/input/file>`
-- `./simulator -S`
-- `./simulator -G`
-- `./simulator -B`

-Their use case is explained in the following section

-## Example Usage
-These are some examples using the command line arguments that the simulator supports.

-`./simulator -C ISCAS/iscas89/s27.bench` runs the simulator on s27.bench

-`./simulator -C ISCAS/iscas89/s27.bench -T s` runs the simulator on s27.bench and returns in std out the execution time in seconds

-`./simulator -C ISCAS/iscas89/s27.bench -T ms` runs the simulator on s27.bench and returns in std out the execution time in miliseconds

-`./simulator -C ISCAS/iscas89/s208.1.bench -I TESTS/iscas89/test\ suite\ 1/s208.vec` runs the simulator on *s27.bench* with input file *s208.vec*

-`./simulator -C ISCAS/iscas89/s27.bench -G` runs the simulator on s27.bench and saves the netlist as a Graphviz file (only for small netlists)

-`./simulator -C ISCAS/iscas89/s27.bench -S` runs the simulator on s27.bench and returns the netlist stats in standard out

-`./simulator -C ISCAS/iscas89/s27.bench -B` runs the simulator on s27.bench with a progress bar for more verbose output (useful in larger circuits)

-## Scripts
-The script *gen_table.sh* is used to run the simulator on all the inputs from *ISCAS89* and *ISCAS85* benchmark suits and save the execution time in ms as well as each netlist stats in a text file.
-Then a python script called *Results.py* is used to parse the file and generate a markdown table, the one shown in the PDF.

-## Netlist Statistics

 | Circuit | Time (ms) | Lines | # of Nand | # of And | #of Nor | # of Not | # of Buff | # of Inputs | # of Outputs |# Paths | Graph Size (KB)
 | ------------- |-------------| ------------- |-------------| ------------- |-------------|------------- |-------------|------------- |-------------- |------------|-------------|
 | c1355 | 22.574 | 619  | 416  | 56  | 0  | 40  | 32  | 41  | 32  | 4173216 | 81  |